Complete Guide for Solar Power in Nova Scotia

 - Eligible Costs.
 Rebates have a maximum funding amount that is based on a percentage of total eligible expenses.
 In general, eligible expenses include the full cost of materials and installation, but not tax.

 - Application.
 Rebate applications, including all paperwork, should be handled entirely by your installation company.
-We’ve vetted our installation partners to ensure they are capable of doing this for you.

 Rebates & Tax Breaks